Katherine Mary Faull

 - “Temporal Men and the Eternal Bridegroom: Moravian Masculinity in the 18th Century” 28 September-1 October 2005, German Studies Association, Milwaukee, Wisconsin.

-- “Christ’s Other Self: Body, Gender and Religion in 18th Century Moravian Thought,” American Society for Church History, 1-3 April 2004, Harrisburg PA
+- “Christ’s Other Self: Body, Gender and Religion in 18th Century Moravian Thought,” American Society for Church History, 1-3 April 2004, Messiah College, Harrisburg, PA

 - “Die Jugend spricht: Die Rolle der Kommunikation in der Seelsorge der Brüdergemeine im 18.
 Jahrhundert: Fachtagung: Ergebnisse Historischer Kindheitsforschung, Leucorea, Wittenberg, Germany, 8-9 November, 2002